mushroomsuprise/Twitch-Streamchat/README.md

+Update: tcmessageparser function in the TAPI file was updated to fix issues with some 7tv emotes not displaying

 # Twitch-Streamchat

 This is a very hastily pull out of the twitch chat browser source I created for a much more cohesive streaming tool and is likely to contain bugs.
 I'm also not the greatest programmer, so shield your eyes before digging in too deep.